The Linera banner

 fc9384defb0bcd8f6e206ffda32599e24ba715f45ec88d4ac81ec47eb84fa111

-The first line is the message ID specifying the cross-chain message that creates the new chain. of the newly created chain.
+The first line is the message ID specifying the cross-chain message that creates the new chain.
 The second line is the new chain's ID.

 Finally, to add the chain to wallet2 for the given unassigned key we use the assign command: